SAP-samples/teched2023-AI269/exercises/ex1/README.md

 <left><img src="./images/ail07.png" alt="foundation-models" style="width: 800px;"/></left>

-Once you create the deployment, wait for the current status to be set to RUNNING.
+After creating the deployment, please wait until the current status is set to RUNNING.

 <left><img src="./images/ail08.png" alt="foundation-models" style="width: 800px;"/></left>

-Once the deployment is running, go to Generative AI -> Prompt Editor
+To access the Prompt Editor, navigate to Generative AI once the deployment is up and running.

 <left><img src="./images/ail09.png" alt="foundation-models" style="width: 800px;"/></left>

-In Selected Model, you can see all the models that are deployed.
-Select the model that you want to use.
-Gpt-35-turbo will be selected as a default model.
+In the Selected Model section, you can find a comprehensive list of all the deployed models.
+Simply choose the model that suits your needs.
+By default, the gpt-35-turbo model will be pre-selected for you.

 <left><img src="./images/ail10.png" alt="foundation-models" style="width: 800px;"/></left>